SamihaChabane/StuckCatGame/README.md

 # 🎮 JavaScript Stuck Cat Game

 A fun and interactive browser-based game built using HTML, CSS, and JavaScript.

----
+It is about to make the character run on the canvas using the D key.
+It will face a coming cat stuck under a crate at a remarkable speed and the character must jump to pass it using the Space key.

 ## 🚀 Features

 - Responsive design
-- Keyboard/mouse controls
+- Keyboard controls
-- Scoring system
-- Game restart functionality

----

 ## 🕹 How to Play